Paris / Attractions / Père-Lachaise Cemetery

 Père-Lachaise Cemetery Paris

-Visit the well-known Paris cemetery and Guided tours Père-Lachaise
+Visit the famous Paris cemetery: tickets for guided tours Père-Lachaise

 Père-Lachaise Cemetery

 Information and tips about visiting the Père-Lachaise Cemetery in Paris.
-Practical information about the location, opening hours, and guided tours for the cemetery can be found at parisbypierre.com.
+Info opening hours, tickets and guided tours for the cemetery with famous graves like Oscar Wilde, Chopin and Edith Piaf.

-Tickets: Due to its enormous size, Cimetière du Père-Lachaise can feel like a maze.
-If you want to avoid this and visit the cemetery in a more structured way, then an organized tour can be a great idea:
+📌 My suggestion: Due to its enormous size, Cimetière du Père-Lachaise can feel like a maze.
+If you want to avoid this and visit the cemetery in a more structured way, then an organized tour can be a better idea:

-• Tickets for a guided tour of the Pere-Lachaise Cemetery from 20.00 € (Book your tickets)
+• Tickets guided tour Pere-Lachaise Cemetery, from 17 € (Book your tickets)

-• Entrance to the Père-Lachaise Cemetery is free
+• Entry to the Père-Lachaise Cemetery is free

-• Open daily from April to September from 9:00 am to 6:00 pm
+• Opening hours daily from April to September from 9:00 am to 6:00 pm

 • The cemetery is also closed on Christian holidays